Towards Spatially-Lucid AI Classification in Non-Euclidean Space: An Application for MxIF Oncology Data: Acknowledgments

 \section{Acknowledgments}

-{This material is based on work supported by the NSF under Grants No. 1901099, and 1916518.
+{This material is based on work supported by the NSF under Grants Nos.
+1901099, and 1916518; and the USDA under Grant Nos.
+2023-67021-39829 and 2021-51181-35861.
 We also thank Kim Koffolt and Spatial Computing Research Group for their valuable comments and refinements.}